History of U.S. Immigration Laws

 Procedural safeguards for naturalization were enacted.
 Knowledge of English was made a basic requirement.

 A bill increased the head tax on immigrants, and added people with physical or mental defects or tuberculosis and children unaccompanied by parents to the exclusion list.
 Japanese immigration became restricted

 Added to the exclusion list were illiterates, persons of psychopathic inferiority, men as well as women entering for immoral purposes, alcoholics, stowaways, and vagrants.

 The first quantitative immigration law was adopted.
 It set temporary annual quotas according to nationality.
-A book review of Not Like Us: Immigrants and Minorities in America, 1890-1924, which discusses this period is available here.
+A titled Not Like Us: Immigrants and Minorities in America, 1890-1924, discusses this period.

 The first permanent immigration quota law established a preference quota system, nonquota status, and consular control system.
 It also established the Border Patrol.

 The annual quotas of the 1924 Act were made permanent.